Małgorzata Mirga-Tas at the Whitworth

 The Whitworth welcomes the work of Polish-Romani artist Małgorzata Mirga-Tas, one of the most important textile artists working today.

 The exhibition gathers a cross-section of her oeuvre, from large-scale portrait series to smaller, more colourful ‘tapestries’ displayed on folding screens.
-The exhibition is on display across two galleries, exploding with vibrant pattern and colour.
+Taking place across two galleries, the smaller space is exploding with vibrant pattern and colour, while Gallery 5 houses larger yet more subdued pieces.
 Scattered between them are textiles from the Whitworth collection, showcasing them from a new, nomadic-centric perspective.

 Photo by Maja Lorkowska-Callaghan